Otolith: Growth rate and age

+Cross-section of an otolith from an 18-year-old lake trout.
+The black dots mark the edges of its rings.
+Rings for years 1, 10, and 18 are labeled.
+The yellow arrow shows its approximate location in a lake trout.

 Finfish (class Osteichthyes) have three pairs of otoliths – the sagittae (singular sagitta), lapilli (singular lapillus), and asterisci (singular asteriscus).
 The sagittae are largest, found just behind the eyes and approximately level with them vertically.
 The lapilli and asterisci (smallest of the three) are located within the semicircular canals.
 The sagittae are normally composed of aragonite (although vaterite abnormalities can occur), as are the lapilli, while the asterisci are normally composed of vaterite.

 The shapes and proportional sizes of the otoliths vary with fish species.
 In general, fish from highly structured habitats such as reefs or rocky bottoms (e.g. snappers, groupers, many drums and croakers) will have larger otoliths than fish that spend most of their time swimming at high speed in straight lines in the open ocean (e.g. tuna, mackerel, dolphinfish).
 Flying fish have unusually large otoliths, possibly due to their need for balance when launching themselves out of the water to "fly" in the air.
 Often, the fish species can be identified from distinct morphological characteristics of an isolated otolith.

 Fish otoliths accrete layers of calcium carbonate and gelatinous matrix throughout their lives.
 The accretion rate varies with growth of the fish – often less growth in winter and more in summer – which results in the appearance of rings that resemble tree rings.
 By counting the rings, it is possible to determine the age of the fish in years.
 Typically the sagitta is used, as it is largest, but sometimes lapilli are used if they have a more convenient shape.
 The asteriscus, which is smallest of the three, is rarely used in age and growth studies.